Region-of-Interest Based Neural Video Compression

 where $\beta$ is rate-distortion trade-off variable. $\mathcal{L}_D$ represents the distortion loss which is a modified mean squared error (MSE) involving the binary ROI mask:

-where $\operatorname{mean}$ computes the average over the image dimensions, $\gamma$ is a penalty hyperparameter for the non-ROI, $ \epsilon_i = (x_i - \hat{x}_i)^2$ is the squared error and $s_i$ is broadcasted over the channel dimension.
+where $H, W$ and $C$ denote the image dimensions, $\gamma$ is a penalty hyperparameter for the non-ROI, $ \epsilon_i = (x_i - \hat{x}_i)^2$ is the squared error and $s_i$ is broadcasted over the channel dimension.
 Note that the distortion loss of the original SSF corresponds to the special case where $s_i$ equals one everywhere.
 Further, the rate loss $\mathcal{L}_R$ is computed with the estimated cross-entropy $\mathcal{H}(\cdot)$ by the hyperprior of each latent variable present in the model.
 For the implicit ROI SSF the rate loss $\mathcal{L}_{I,R}$ is equal to:

 The rate loss $\mathcal{L}_{LS,R}$ of the latent-scaling ROI SSF also includes latent variables $z^s_0$ for the latent scaling of the I-frame hyperprior AE and $v^s_i$ for the latent scaling of the P-frame residual hyperprior AE.
 As such, it is given by: